juju/docs/src/en/charms-bundles.md

 ## Bundle placement directives

-You can co-locate applications using the placement directive key in the bundle.
+You can co-locate applications using the placement key `to` in the charm's definition.
+When supported by the cloud provider, it is also possible to isolate charms by including the container format in the placement directive.
-Much like application constraints, it requires adding the placement key `to` in the application definition.
-Where supported by the cloud provider, it is also possible to isolate charms by including the container format in the placement directive.
 Some clouds support LXD.

 For example: